macmann/MockAPITGenTool/README.md

 MCP_PUBLIC_URL=https://brillar-api-tool.onrender.com/mcp
 ```

-and surface that in the MCP Server Info page.
+and the admin UI will append the MCP server slug when showing the final connection URL.